 0 Comments

-"And how firefighters in particular believe they may have been harmed by it…"
+The Gender Bias: The Barriers That Hold Women Back, And How To Break Them "And how firefighters in particular believe they may have been harmed by it…"

 "Wayne Crossman, a firefighter deployed to the oil depot after the huge explosion in 2005, suspects firefighting foam contributed to his myeloid leukaemia Revealed: scale of ‘forever chemical’ pollution across UK and Europe What are PFAS, how toxic are they and how do you become exposed?
 The oil depot fire raged for three days.
 “Wherever you looked, you could see devastation.
 The windows of the buildings were blown out and all the cars were damaged,” recalls Wayne Crossman, a 43-year-old firefighter from London who attended the scene." https://www.theguardian.com/environment/2023/feb/23/buncefield-the-pfas-legacy-of-biggest-fire-in-peacetime-europe #firewoman #PFAS #chemical #foreverchemical #pollution" A damning report into the culture of London Fire Brigade found a toxic mix of racism, sexism, misogyny and bullying.
 Launched after a young firefighter of colour took his own life, the review included terrible anonymous accounts from those serving in the capital, women groped during exercises, a black man who had a noose left on his locker.
 Now File on 4 has discovered shocking new evidence of problems within the fire service elsewhere across the UK.
 We hear from those subjected to sexual assault, violence and bullying while working on the frontline, left suicidal as a result of the treatment they suffered at the hands of colleagues and those who were hounded out or chose to walk away from a career they loved.